Or: Who Can Help?

 A volunteer handbook is just as important as a staff handbook.

 Include things like your library’s mission, vision, and value statements.
-Safety policies, position descriptions, contact information, map of emergency exits, library parking details, and of course a welcome letter or statement.
+Include safety policies, position descriptions, contact information, a map of emergency exits, library parking details, and, of course, a welcome letter or statement.

 There are many free, quality online sources to answer most any volunteer management training need.